-A big thanks to Uttham who arranged for Binot to hire a car and drive us around, keeping us safe and saving us the difficulty of catching the irregular local buses.
+A big thanks to Uttham who arranged for Binot to hire a car and drive us around, keeping us safe and saving us the difficulty of catching the irregular and dangerous local buses.

 First stop was to Manakamana Temple, the sacred place of the Hindu Goddess Bhagwati, an incarnation of Parvati.
-A cable car up the hill (think Aussie mountain) saves a strenous 3 hour trek and results in stunning views.
+A cable car up the hill (think Aussie mountain) saves a strenuous 3 hour trek and results in stunning views.
 Until they’re completely gone as you disappear into the clouds.

 Second stop was Gorkha, the birthplace of the first King of Nepal and home of the Gorkha soldiers famous for their excellent fighting for Britain in wartime.